InFocus M810: Specifications

+The device features a 5.50-inch IPS display, with two cameras, a 13 megapixel camera in the rear and a 5 megapixel camera in the front.
+It has 2GB of ram and 16GB of storage by default.
+It runs on Android, defaulting to 4.4.2.

 Criticism

-The Infocus M810 was marketed as a 4g capable device in India.
-However, it does not support the 2300 MHz bandwidth which is commonly used as the standard in India.
+The Infocus M810 was marketed as a 4G capable device in India.
+However, it does not support the TDD-LTE 2300MHz Band 40, which is commonly used as the standard in India.